Cherry – Gall on Leaves

-Q: What’s this sprouting out of the leaves on the lower limbs of my wild cherry tree?
+Q: What’s this sprouting out of the leaves of my wild cherry tree?
 I sprayed it with insecticide last night, but I don’t think it’s an insect infestation, is it?